markets/awesome-ruby/README.md

 * [Globalize](https://github.com/globalize/globalize) - Globalize builds on the I18n API in Ruby on Rails to add model translations to ActiveRecord models.
 * [i18n-tasks](https://github.com/glebm/i18n-tasks) - Manage missing and unused translations with the awesome power of static analysis.
 * [i18n](https://github.com/svenfuchs/i18n) - Ruby Internationalization and localization solution.
+* [iye](https://github.com/firmafon/iye) - IYE makes it easy to translate your Rails I18N files and keeps them up to date.
 * [r18n](https://github.com/ai/r18n) - Advanced i18n library for Rails, Sinatra, desktop apps, models, works well with complex languages like Russian.
 * [twitter-cldr-rb](https://github.com/twitter/twitter-cldr-rb) - Ruby implementation of the ICU (International Components for Unicode) that uses the Common Locale Data Repository to format dates, plurals, and more.